 - Matching deposits to sales data

-- Comparing actual sales data to baseline level
+- Comparing actual sales data to baseline levels

-- Monitoring source and destination of account activity
+- Monitoring the source and destination of account activity

-- Case management processes to track CTR resolution for abnormal or suspect activity
+- Case management processes to track resolution of abnormal or suspect activity

-- Comparing financial statement and sales data to income, sales and excise tax payment and tax returns
+- Comparing financial statement and sales data to income, sales and excise tax payments and tax returns

-Ensuring customer compliance with tax payments is especially important in cash intensive industries and highly taxed industries like cannabis, so your policy should include tax compliance procedures.
+Ensuring compliance with tax obligations is especially important in cash intensive industries and highly taxed industries like cannabis, so your policy should include tax compliance procedures.

 Risk Analysis and Ratings

-This section should include processes for primary and secondary risk analysis and scoring for your MRBs and the individuals involved.
-This can be an addendum to the policy.
+This section should include your process for primary and secondary risk analysis and scoring for MRBs and the individuals involved.

-The other articles in this 5-part series on Banking Marijuana Related Businesses (MRBs) are:
+The other articles in this 5-part series on banking MRBs are:

 Part 2 – Banking MRBs – Regulatory Guidance

-Part 5 – Banking MRBs – Operational Standards
+Part 5 – Banking MRBs – Technology Solutions